 It is a very fast-growing plant suitable for the background of all sizes of tanks.
-But it is recommended that the size for this plant species should be with a minimum of 10 gallons of water (40 liters) which is more appropriate and to have a healthy growth.
+But it is recommended that the size for this plant species should be a minimum of 10 gallons of water (40 liters) which is more appropriate and to have healthy growth.

 The pH that is more suitable for this plant can fluctuate from 6 to 8.
 And you should always test the water parameters using a testing kit.
-And also you have to make sure that the plant doesn’t cause major fluctuations that may harm your fish.
+And also, you have to make sure that the plant doesn’t cause major fluctuations that may harm your fish.

 Lighting & CO2

 Rotala Indica is usually grown in medium light, but it needs high light conditions to show its true attractive colors.
 The most appropriate is 35 to 50 PAR which is provided by full-spectrum bulbs.
-Usually, this plant has green leaves which turn on vibrant pink and red colors under bright light.
-When the plant has low lightning it grows thin and has a yellow-green color.
+Usually, this plant has green leaves, which turn on vibrant pink and red colors under bright light.
+When the plant has low lightning, it grows thin and has a yellow-green color.

 The CO2 helps the plant to attain a better density, get a better coloration, and fast growth.
 They can also do well without CO2 injection after some time of adjustment.

-Also to enhance the reddish appearance you have to maintain the nitrates below 5ppm and above 1ppm of the phosphates.
+Also, to enhance the reddish appearance, you have to maintain the nitrates below 5ppm and above 1ppm of the phosphates.

 The propagation of this plant is easy.
 It can be propagated by cuttings, by cutting the top portion of the stem with a pair of sharp and disinfected scissors.
-The cuttings should be at least 10cm long, and you can plant them again by making a small hole in the substrate around 3 to 4 cm, then place the stems in the hole, and then cover it with the substrate.
+The cuttings should be at least 10cm long, and you can plant them again by making a small hole in the substrate around 3 to 4 cm, then placing the stems in the hole, and then covering it with the substrate.

 - Shrimp (Cardina species and all varieties of Neocaridina) you can keep basically any shrimp species with it.

-- Fish (Catfish, Platies, Tetras, Guppy, Molly, Angelfish, Loaches, Coolie loach, Clown loach, etc)
+- Fish (Catfish, Platies, Tetras, Guppy, Molly, Angelfish, Loaches, Coolie loach, Clown loach, etc.)

-- Snails ( Nerite snails, Mystery snails, Ramshorn snails, Malaysian Trumpet snails, Japanese Trapdoor snails, etc)
+- Snails ( Nerite snails, Mystery snails, Ramshorn snails, Malaysian Trumpet snails, Japanese Trapdoor snails, etc.)

 The Rotala Indica plant is easy to take care of, and you have a large variety of suitable different tank mates.
-It is a perfect plant for beginners and also for experienced aquarists.
+It is a perfect plant for beginners and also experienced aquarists.
 The flower’s colors bright green and red hues add to the aquarium an attractive and very pleasing contrast to any kind of tank, you can place them on the midground or the background of your tank, and you will have a fascinating view.

-For more colors or lively and artistic effects you can add other types of aquatic plants with a variety of colors and your aquarium will have the look of a painting.
+For more colors or lively and artistic effects, you can add other types of aquatic plants with a variety of colors, and your aquarium will have the look of a painting.
 Also, the Rotala Indica is breeding, foraging, and molting activity for its tank mates.